History of mathematical notation: Gödel incompleteness notation

 While proving his incompleteness theorems, Kurt Gödel created an alternative to the symbols normally used in logic.
-He used Gödel numbers, which were numbers that represented operations with set numbers, and variables with the prime numbers greater than 10.
-With Gödel numbers, logic statements can be broken down into a number sequence.
-Gödel then took this one step farther, taking the n prime numbers and putting them to the power of the numbers in the sequence.
-These numbers were then multiplied together to get the final product, giving every logic statement its own number.
+He used Gödel numbers—numbers assigned to represent mathematical operations—and variables with the prime numbers greater than 10.
+With Gödel numbers, a logic statement can be broken down into a number sequence.
+By taking the n prime numbers to the power of the Gödel numbers in the sequence, and then multiplying the terms together, a unique final product is generated.
+In this way, every logic statement can be encoded as its own number.